[flv]http://www.developingfamilies.org/wp-content/uploads/2010/DFC policy video/dfc_policy.mp4[/flv]

-The Developing Families Center (DFC) promotes the empowerment of low-income families through the collaboration of three nonprofit service providers: Community of Hope at Family Health and Birth Center, Healthy Babies Project, and UPO Early Childhood Development Program.
+The Developing Families Center (DFC) promotes the empowerment of low-income families through the collaboration of two nonprofit service providers: Community of Hope Family Health and Birth Center and Edward C. Mazique Parent Child Center.

 A unique umbrella organization, DFC is the first collaboration model of its kind to offer continuous, uninterrupted care for women and their families during the important childbearing and early child-rearing years.

 The DFC weaves together health care, social services, and early childhood development services under one roof in an accessible, personalized setting.
 Each partner organization provides a subset of the services offered in the building.
 The DFC is the umbrella organization that promotes and supports interconnections between the Center’s direct service providers, facilitates the development of new services, maintains the facility, conducts research, develops policy recommendations, and consults with agencies about replication of the DFC model.

 The Developing Families Center was founded to serve low-income African American families in DC’s low-income communities.
 The majority of DFC clients come from wards 5, 7, and 8.

 Some social service and case management programs have eligibility requirements based on age and ward of residence.
 Our classes and health care services do not have restrictions and are open to anyone regardless of ability to pay.
 Please ask specific service providers for eligibility information through our contact page.

 The DFC collaborative model recognizes the complex and interconnected factors that contribute to families’ health and well-being.
 Rather than looking at health care, family support services, and early childhood development as seperate entities, the DFC incorporates all of these services in a wrap-around model.
 Offering a variety of services under one roof encourages families to build strong relationships with their providers and opens up opportunities for comprehensive care.